gsinclair/whitestone/doc/whitestone.markdown

 ---
 layout: default
-title: Attest
+title: Whitestone
 ---

-# Attest -- a Ruby unit testing library
+# Whitestone -- succinct and simple unit testing

-> **attest** (v.) to bear witness to; certify; declare to be correct, true, or
+> **whitestone** (v.) to bear witness to; certify; declare to be correct, true, or
 > genuine; declare the truth of, in words or writing, esp. affirm in an official
-> capacity: _to attest the truth of a statement_.
+> capacity: _to whitestone the truth of a statement_.

+That's what I _wanted_ to call it, but the name 'whitestone' was taken.
+So here's another definition:

+> **whitestone** (n.) a nice word that happens to contain the substring 'test'.

 * This will be replaced by a table of contents
 {:toc}

 ## Overview

-Attest saw its public release in July 2010 as an already-mature unit testing library, being a derivative work of [Dfect][] v2.1.0.
-Attest inherits Dfect's terse methods (D, F, E, C, T) and adds extra assertions (Eq, N, Ko, Mt, Id, Ft), custom assertions, colourful output on the terminal, and more.
+Whitestone saw its public release in January 2012 as an already-mature unit testing library, being a derivative work of [Dfect][] v2.1.0.
+Whitestone inherits Dfect's terse methods (D, F, E, C, T) and adds extra assertions (Eq, N, Ko, Mt, Id, Ft), custom assertions, colourful output on the terminal, and more.

 [Dfect]: http://snk.tuxfamily.org/lib/dfect/

 ### Installation

-    $ [sudo] gem install attest
+    $ [sudo] gem install whitestone

 Source code is hosted on Github.
 See [Project details](#project_details).